w3f/polkadot-wiki/docs/learn/how-to/stake-your-dot.md

 If your bond is above the first line but below the second, you’ll be able to bond, but your account might not participate in the election process (that is you may not end up nominating any validators), and you’re unlikely to receive rewards.

-If all three areas are filled out, like in the image above, you can stake and start receiving rewards!
+If all three areas are filled out, like in the image above, you can stake and start receiving rewards.

 !!! info

     If you want to learn more about these staking limits, please read [this article](../learn-staking.md).

 5\.
 After entering the amount you want to bond and clicking Continue, you'll see a summary.
-Review it, and click 'Start Nominating' to stake your funds!
+Review it, and click 'Start Nominating' to stake your funds.

 ![](../../assets/how-to/65029020245.png)